Crio-Bytes/IBD-2022-Master-Repository/Introduction to Long Polling/README.md

 Cons of polling:

 - Polling can be inefficient and resource-intensive.
-It requires client to constantly send request to server and server to constantly process and respond to those request even when there is no new data available.
+It requires the client to constantly send a request to the server and server to constantly process and respond to those requests even when there is no new data available.
-- It utilze more network bandwidth and backend resource compared to long polling.
+- It utilzes more network bandwidth and backend resources compared to long polling.

-Long polling is similar to polling, but it is designed to be more efficient and less resource-intensive by keeping the connection open until new data becomes avialble.
+Long polling is similar to polling, but it is designed to be more efficient and less resource-intensive by keeping the connection open until new data becomes available.
 When new data becomes available, the server sends the data to the client and closes the connection.
-If no new data is available withing a specified timeout period, the server sends message to client indicating that no new data is available and closes the connection.
+If no new data is available within a specified timeout period, the server sends a message to the client indicating that no new data is available and closes the connection.

 ![long-polling](/Introduction%20to%20Long%20Polling/Images/long%20polling.png)